Miaababikir/Miaababikir-Blog/source/_posts/a-recap-of-2019.md

 ## 💉 Health

-In this year I started a diet and kinda committed to go to the GYM.
-I lost almost 20 kilos in 8 month.
+This year I started a diet and kinda committed to going to the GYM.
+I lost almost 20 kilos in 8 months.
 And I gained a lot of strength from going to the GYM.
 I feel much better now but I returned to my old eating habits not as bad as it was but still.

 I am still going to the GYM but I need to return to my diet.
 I still need to lose more weight this year too.
 And maintaining my gained strength.